Japanese marten: Reproduction and lifecycle

+Young martens (100-120 days old) they begin hunting independently.
+If it is winter, some will stay with their mother.
+Aggressive behavior begins at the five-month mark.
+They mature sexually between 1 and 2 years old.
+The average lifespan in the wild is unknown, although a specimen in captivity lived for a little more than 12 years.
+After reaching maturity, young martens often try to establish their territory.
+They mark their territory with scent marking.

 Effects on humans

 Japanese martens have both positive and negative impacts on human activities in their habitats.
-As a positive, the martens prey on Japanese hares (Lepus brachyurus), which lower the quality of trees by their browsing.
+Martens are known to prey on Japanese hares (Lepus brachyurus), which lower the quality of trees by their browsing.
 However, their prey also can include many insects which aid agriculture.
+They are also known to consume cultivated fruits like persimmons and apples.
+They will travel over 4 km (2.49 mi) just to eat these fruits.

 Threats and conservation efforts

+The Japanese marten is classified as least concern on the IUCN Red List despite habitat loss and fragmentation.
 The biggest threat to the Japanese marten is the logging industry, which targets its preferred habitat of well-established forests.
-The industry often clear cuts forests quickly destroying the creatures habitat without allowing it to recover.
+The industry often clear-cuts forests quickly destroying the creature's habitat without allowing it to recover.
 This practice also causes insularization of marten populations, in turn causing changes in foraging behaviors and the decrease of the genetic pool.
 Furthermore, pine plantations in their ecosystems do not contain important food for the martens.

 Steps have been taken to try to conserve the martens.
 The most common are regulations on trapping.
-The species has been named as a Natural Monument Species in Japan in 1971, calling for attention to the species' vulnerability.
-The species also has been given legal protection on the Tsushima Islands.
+The species was named a Natural Monument Species in Japan in 1971, drawing attention to the species' vulnerability.
+The species also has been given legal protection on the Tsushima Island.
+Due to their habitat preference, they are vulnerable to disasters such as deforestation and habitat fragmentation.
+Unfortunately, conifer plantations have reduced the suitable habitats for these martens.
+To conserve the Japanese martens, efforts towards reforestation with more diverse forests have been instated.
+Habitat protection, genetic monitoring, and reducing population fragmentation are a few contributions that have been made to preserve the population.
+Reforestation and protecting existing low-disturbed forests also allow for less habitat loss.